Liamx002/Data_Job_Market_Python/README.md

 Throughout this project, I faced some challenges.

-- **Labelling Plot Points Within Subplots**: The complexity of labelling scatterplot points within subplots leads for a lot of nested coding, making it easy to accidently reference the wrong code within a for loop.
+- **Labelling Plot Points Within Subplots**: The complexity of labelling scatterplot points within subplots leads for a lot of nested coding, making it easy to accidentally reference the wrong code within a for loop.
-- **Date Index Alignment**: The process of setting up indexes to manipulate the order of dates within grouped data addedd many steps in the organisation process.
+- **Date Index Alignment**: The process of setting up indexes to manipulate the order of dates within grouped data added many steps in the organization process.
-- **Deciding Scope of Analysis**: It's easy to include too many variables to explain your analysis, which would overcomplicate the visualisation.
+- **Deciding Scope of Analysis**: It's easy to include too many variables to explain your analysis, which would have overcomplicated the visualization.
 Thus, simplicity is essential but enough information is needed to convey a relationship.

 # Conclusion

 Throughout this project, I have made many discoveries which have informed me on the most desirable skills for Data Scientists within the US Job Market.
 Given the US is one of the largest employers of roles in data analytics, these insights provide valuable information for myself as I look into career paths around Data Science.
-The project itself has greatly improved my ability to clean, analyse and visualise data within Python.
+The project itself has greatly improved my ability to clean, analyze and visualize data within Python.
 I hope to build upon these skills to help me in future projects.